spember/backbone-vertebrae/js/src/core/README.md

-Place core functionality or utility code here
+Place core functionality or utility code here.

+Useful location for things like Router or Sync overrides.